oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 ## Defining New Authorization Grant Types

-New authorization grant types can be defined by assigning them a unique absolute URI for use with the "grant_type" parameter.
+New authorization grant types can be defined by assigning them a unique absolute URI for use with the `grant_type` parameter.
 If the extension grant type requires additional token endpoint parameters, they MUST be registered in the OAuth Parameters registry as described by {{parameters-registry}}.